 - Take the one cup of fresh pineapple juice and the ginger and pour it in the sugar and water mixture.
 Stir thoroughly.

 - Add the mixture to the sobolo juice and whisk together thoroughly.

-- Let it cool for 2 hours.
+- Let it cool for at least 2 hours.